gintonicai/documentation/mvp/distillery-subchain-guide/earning-rewards.md

 ---
 description: >-
-  Learn how rewards are calculated and distributed in the gintonic Distillery network.
+  Learn how rewards are calculated and distributed in the gintonic distillery network.
 Discover strategies to maximize your earnings and withdraw rewards.
 ---